Undergraduate Work-Study Program

 PRIME’s undergraduate work-study program offers students an introduction into the world of psychiatry research and the chance to make a meaningful impact on our current studies and projects.
-Students will learn about research coordination, recruitment, and data collection, as well as have the opportunity to assist with phlebotomy, blood processing, and biorepository organization.
-Click here to learn more about UNC’s work-study program.
+Students will learn about research coordination, recruitment, and data collection, as well as have the opportunity to assist with biospecimen processing and biorepository organization.
+Learn more about UNC’s work-study program.
+If you are not eligible for work-study, but would still like to volunteer with our lab, please reach out to Rachel Bleggi.

 Current Undergraduate Research Assistants